 The new SNC aims to impose a mix of teaching in Urdu and English in schools across the country.
 Currently, only 8% of Pakistanis speak Urdu as their first language, while English and regional languages remain the lingua franca of most of the population.
 Particularly in private schools , the reliance on English goes hand in hand with an elite international curriculum that is limited to well-heeled families.
 And it is this stratum of society that is most vocal in their opposition to the SNC proposal to bolster Urdu in schools, as they worry this may hold back their children.

 One such parent is Ayesha Inam, whose two young daughters attend a private school in Lahore that offers the international baccalaureate or the British O and A levels curriculum.
-Inam lamented to Newlines about the SNC’s push for Urdu within the curriculum.
+Inam lamented the SNC’s push for Urdu within the curriculum.
 “As a parent, my concerns are almost the same as my students’.
 Although I’m silently happy that my children will be enhancing their Urdu language skills, and there’s a dire need of bringing Urdu back as our mainstream language, I’m also highly apprehensive of the gaps we can see in the proposed implementation of SNC and the curriculum itself,” she said, referring to the SNC’s apparent dismissal of the regional languages and dialects spoken by the population.

 Given that Urdu and English are not languages the majority of students in Pakistan are comfortable using, many educational experts have indeed been asking what the true intention of the SNC may be: Is it to make Urdu more facile to the populace or simply to impose a (poorly thought-out) singular identity on Pakistanis in the same way that educational reform sought to do after partition?